md5/docker-reportr-dashboard/README.md

         --name reportr-web \
         mdillon/reportr-dashboard

-Then run a worker container:
+Then run a worker container, using the same links or environment variables to configure your Redis and Mongo:

     docker run -d \
         --link some-redis:redis \